brotatotes/bht-automation/bht gen 3/Luke/Chapter 14/Luke 14 3 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 16:19:40
+- Timestamp: 12-25-2023 20:33:27
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 89
+- BHT Word Count: 99
-- BHT Commentary Usage: 38.46%
+- BHT Commentary Usage: 42.42%
-- BHT Quality Score: 1.3173719743048264
+- BHT Quality Score: 1.4433813049485074
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (65):
+- ChatGPT injected words (66):
-	['a', 'actions', 'and', 'careful', 'caught', 'cleverly', 'closely', 'consideration', 'conversation', 'demonstrate', 'dilemma', 'explanation', 'fault', 'finding', 'for', 'guard', 'he', 'him', 'his', 'however', 'in', 'inquiry', 'jesus', 'knew', 'law', 'left', 'motive', 'of', 'off', 'order', 'perceiving', 'proposed', 'provide', 'question', 'questioned', 'rather', 'redirect', 'responded', 'revealed', 'rhetorical', 'silence', 'situation', 'so', 'speechless', 'than', 'that', 'the', 'their', 'them', 'they', 'this', 'those', 'thoughts', 'to', 'ulterior', 'unexpected', 'upholding', 'used', 'valid', 'visibly', 'watching', 'were', 'who', 'willingness', 'with']
+	['a', 'accusations', 'actions', 'and', 'at', 'attempted', 'but', 'by', 'clear', 'compassion', 'counter', 'did', 'dilemma', 'doing', 'embarrassed', 'fault', 'find', 'focused', 'for', 'had', 'hand', 'he', 'healing', 'him', 'his', 'in', 'indifferent', 'indiscriminately', 'intention', 'it', 'jesus', 'knew', 'lawfulness', 'lawyers', 'left', 'miracles', 'need', 'not', 'of', 'on', 'opinions', 'perform', 'pharisees', 'preemptively', 'presented', 'proposing', 'question', 'reason', 'regarding', 'response', 'revealed', 'sabbath', 'silent', 'situation', 'so', 'that', 'the', 'their', 'them', 'they', 'thoughts', 'to', 'was', 'watching', 'were', 'with']
-- ChatGPT injected words (significant words only) (40):
+- ChatGPT injected words (significant words only) (38):
-	['actions', 'careful', 'caught', 'cleverly', 'closely', 'consideration', 'conversation', 'demonstrate', 'dilemma', 'explanation', 'fault', 'finding', 'guard', 'inquiry', 'jesus', 'knew', 'law', 'left', 'motive', 'order', 'perceiving', 'proposed', 'provide', 'question', 'questioned', 'redirect', 'responded', 'revealed', 'rhetorical', 'silence', 'situation', 'speechless', 'thoughts', 'ulterior', 'unexpected', 'upholding', 'valid', 'visibly', 'watching', 'willingness']
+	['accusations', 'actions', 'attempted', 'clear', 'compassion', 'counter', 'dilemma', 'embarrassed', 'fault', 'find', 'focused', 'hand', 'healing', 'indifferent', 'indiscriminately', 'intention', 'jesus', 'knew', 'lawfulness', 'lawyers', 'left', 'miracles', 'need', 'opinions', 'perform', 'pharisees', 'preemptively', 'presented', 'proposing', 'question', 'reason', 'response', 'revealed', 'sabbath', 'silent', 'situation', 'thoughts', 'watching']

 ### Logs
-- Attempt 1 BHT: Jesus, perceiving the thoughts of those who questioned him, responded to their dilemma with a rhetorical inquiry.
-He knew that they were watching him closely, so he proposed the question to them in order to redirect the conversation.
-This unexpected question visibly caught them off guard and left them speechless.
-Jesus cleverly used this situation to demonstrate his careful consideration of the law and his willingness to provide a valid explanation for his actions.
-Their silence, however, revealed their ulterior motive of finding fault rather than upholding the law.
+- Attempt 1 BHT: Jesus, in response to the thoughts of the lawyers and Pharisees, presented a dilemma that left them silent and embarrassed.
+He knew that they were watching him and attempted to preemptively counter their accusations by proposing a question regarding the lawfulness of healing on the Sabbath.
+By doing so, Jesus revealed that he did not perform miracles on the Sabbath indiscriminately; he had a reason for his actions.
+It was clear that their intention was to find fault with him, but Jesus, indifferent to their opinions, focused on the compassion and need for healing in the situation at hand.
-- 🔄 Luke 14:3 (attempt 1, 89 words, 38.46% quotes quality score: 1.3173719743048264, V2 normalized quality score: 35.15, commentator tiers 1-3: 14.77%, 41.88%, 43.34%)
+- 🔄 Luke 14:3 (attempt 1, 99 words, 42.42% quotes quality score: 1.4433813049485074, V2 normalized quality score: 39.34, commentator tiers 1-3: 15.54%, 33.33%, 51.13%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Jesus, perceiving their thoughts, replied to their dilemma by posing a question of his own.
-He strategically knew that they were closely observing him and sought to preempt any accusations by bringing the matter to their attention.
-This unexpected inquiry left them visibly embarrassed and unable to answer.
-By doing so, Jesus aimed to demonstrate his careful adherence to the law and his readiness to justify his actions.
-However, their silence highlighted their true intentions of finding fault rather than displaying a genuine concern for the law.
+- Attempt 2 BHT: Jesus strategically addressed the unspoken concerns of the lawyers and Pharisees, rendering them speechless.
+Knowing their intent to criticize him, he questioned the legality of healing on the Sabbath to expose their motives.
+Undeterred by their opinions, Jesus prioritized compassion, demonstrating that he did not recklessly perform miracles on the Sabbath but had valid reasons for his actions.
+He ignored their attempts to provoke him, instead focusing on the urgent need for healing in the present scenario.
-- 🔄 Luke 14:3 (attempt 2, 87 words, 35.94% quotes quality score: 1.2551511736770005, V2 normalized quality score: 33.08, commentator tiers 1-3: 13.35%, 38.52%, 48.13%)
+- 🔄 Luke 14:3 (attempt 2, 77 words, 32.14% quotes quality score: 1.2967261551238818, V2 normalized quality score: 34.46, commentator tiers 1-3: 13.89%, 31.79%, 54.32%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Recognizing the thoughts of those who challenged him, Jesus responded to their dilemma with a thought-provoking question.
-He was fully aware of their scrutiny and anticipated the accusations they might bring upon him.
-To counter this, he skillfully engaged them in dialogue, leaving them speechless and unsettled.
-Jesus sought to demonstrate his careful adherence to the law and his readiness to provide a valid explanation for his actions.
-Their astonished silence revealed their true motives of seeking fault rather than upholding the principles of compassion and justice.
+- Attempt 3 BHT: Jesus effectively responded to the silent thoughts and intentions of the lawyers and Pharisees by presenting them with a dilemma that left them embarrassed and speechless.
+Aware of their watchful eyes, Jesus posed a question about the lawfulness of healing on the Sabbath, preventing them from accusing him immediately.
+He demonstrated indifference towards their opinions, choosing to prioritize compassion and addressing the urgent need for healing rather than getting caught up in their attempts to find fault with him.
-- 🔄 Luke 14:3 (attempt 3, 88 words, 33.85% quotes quality score: 1.247586948067918, V2 normalized quality score: 32.83, commentator tiers 1-3: 11.67%, 38.16%, 50.18%)
+- 🔄 Luke 14:3 (attempt 3, 79 words, 35.59% quotes quality score: 1.3513569396201919, V2 normalized quality score: 36.28, commentator tiers 1-3: 17.97%, 34.03%, 48.0%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Jesus, perceiving the thoughts of his challengers, countered their dilemma by posing a question of his own.
-He knew they were closely watching him, ready to accuse him of breaking the law.
-By initiating this unexpected dialogue, he effectively shifted the focus onto them and exposed their lack of compassion.
-Jesus aimed to demonstrate his meticulous observance of both God's law and the traditions of their elders.
-Their silence exposed their ulterior motive of finding fault rather than seeking understanding.
+- Attempt 4 BHT: Jesus, in answering the unspoken thoughts of the lawyers and Pharisees, presented them with a dilemma that left them silent and embarrassed.
+He knew they were watching him and by posing a question about the lawfulness of healing on the Sabbath, he took control of the situation.
+Jesus disregarded their attempts to provoke him and instead focused on the compassion and urgent need for healing in the case at hand.
+His actions revealed that he did not perform miracles on the Sabbath without reason.
-- 🔄 Luke 14:3 (attempt 4, 81 words, 32.76% quotes quality score: 1.199921632279567, V2 normalized quality score: 31.24, commentator tiers 1-3: 11.7%, 35.62%, 52.68%)
+- 🔄 Luke 14:3 (attempt 4, 84 words, 38.98% quotes quality score: 1.3461298960041446, V2 normalized quality score: 36.1, commentator tiers 1-3: 16.44%, 32.19%, 51.37%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Jesus, perceiving their thoughts, responded to their dilemma with a question of his own.
-He skillfully anticipated their accusations and sought to engage them in a dialogue, leaving them speechless and uneasy.
-His intention was to showcase his adherence to the law and his willingness to justify his actions.
-However, their silence exposed their true agenda of finding fault rather than prioritizing compassion and upholding the law.
+- Attempt 5 BHT: Jesus, in addressing the thoughts of the lawyers and Pharisees, put them in a difficult position, leaving them speechless.
+Recognizing their intent to criticize him, Jesus skillfully posed a question about the lawfulness of healing on the Sabbath, preemptively removing their opportunity to accuse him.
+He prioritized compassion over their opinions, emphasizing the pressing need for healing and showcasing that his actions were not arbitrary.
+Despite their attempts to provoke him, Jesus remained focused on the purpose of his miracles.
-- 🔄 Luke 14:3 (attempt 5, 67 words, 34.04% quotes quality score: 1.22260428689018, V2 normalized quality score: 32.0, commentator tiers 1-3: 13.65%, 34.66%, 51.69%)
+- 🔄 Luke 14:3 (attempt 5, 80 words, 33.33% quotes quality score: 1.2622554132563883, V2 normalized quality score: 33.31, commentator tiers 1-3: 13.33%, 31.77%, 54.9%)
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Luke 14:3 bht prompt v0.8 (89 words, 38.46% quotes)
+- ✅ Luke 14:3 bht prompt v0.8 (99 words, 42.42% quotes)
-- quality score: 1.3173719743048264, V2 normalized quality score: 35.15, commentator tiers 1-3: 14.77%, 41.88%, 43.34%)
+- quality score: 1.4433813049485074, V2 normalized quality score: 39.34, commentator tiers 1-3: 15.54%, 33.33%, 51.13%)